icub-tech-iit/xcub-moveit2/README.md

 ### ergocub_moveit_config

 It contains the same information described in the previous paragraph, but customized with ergoCub specs.

+## Controller perfomance

+A detailed report about the controller performance can be found [here](https://github.com/icub-tech-iit/study-moveit/blob/master/test_controller/report.md#test-on-the-controller-performance) 📝

 ## Use case